-Solar Mobility Standards are being filed as “AN ACT FURTHER REGULATING SOLAR AND RENEWABLE ENERGY MOBILITY SYSTEM NETWORKS” in the Massachusetts legislature in 2017 by Senator Marc Pacheco..
-These standards have also been filed as S 1970 “An act relative to rapid transit systems” by Senator Pat O’Connor and Senator Don Humason, Jr. The standards were submitted by Senator Patrick O’Connor in 2016 and approved by the Senate as part of the Senate version of the Omnibus Energy Bill of 2016.
+Solar Mobility Standards have been filed as S.1878 ”AN ACT FURTHER REGULATING SOLAR MOBILITY SYSTEM NETWORKS” in the Massachusetts legislature in 2017 by Senator Marc Pacheco.
+The new wording for S.1878, which is similar to S.1970, was filed in the Joint Committee on Telecommunications, Utilities and Energy hearing on Oct.
+3, 2017.
+These standards were filed as S.1970 “An act relative to rapid transit systems” in January 2017 by Senator Pat O’Connor, Senator Don Humason, Jr. and Representative Russell Holmes.
+The standards were previously submitted by Senator Patrick O’Connor in 2016 and approved by the Senate as part of the Senate version of the Omnibus Energy Bill of 2016.
 An earlier version, the Personal Rapid Transit bill, Senate Bill 1837, was filed in the Massachusetts legislature by Senator Bob Hedlund and Representative David DeCoste.
 Secaucus, NJ, adopted similar Performance Standards to allow Solar Personal Rapid Transit, but is waiting for New Jersey to pass the Performance Standards, which would permit crossing the state expressway between Secaucus and Giant Stadium.

 The Solar Mobility Standards will allow innovative solar-powered transit to be built on Massachusetts rights-of-way when it: